robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 \end{bmatrix}
 $$

 so that the Jacobians of the variables to be optimized can be formed with respect to the states of the system.
-Finding \\(\dfrac{\partial J}{\partial h^*}\\), for example, would involve  passing \\(dh\\) as identity and setting other terms on the rhs above to zero.
+Finding \\(\dfrac{\partial J}{\partial h^*}\\), for example, would involve  passing \\(dh\\) as identity and setting other terms on the rhs in the equation above to zero.
 After solving the equation, the desired Jacobian would be \\(dz\\).

-Except that there is a catch.
-With backpropagation, the explicit Jacobian are useless in and of themselves.
-The gradients of the network parameters are computed using chain rule for <i>ordered derivatives</i>
+With backpropagation, however, the explicit Jacobians are useless  since the gradients of the network parameters are computed using chain rule for <i>ordered derivatives</i> i.e.

 $$
 \dfrac{\partial ^+ J}{ \partial h_i} = \dfrac{\partial J}{ \partial h_i} + \sum_{j > i} \dfrac{\partial ^+ J}{\partial h_j} \dfrac{ {\partial} h_j}{ \partial h_i}